Corporate Social Responsibility - Mālama Hawaiʻi

 Mālama KAʻEHU (Wailuku)

-KAʻEHU is a nonprofit organization with the goal to restore the land and perpetuate traditional Hawaiian culture using a community-based, inclusive, family-oriented approach to environmental stewardship and sustainable agriculture.
+KAʻEHU aims to restore the land and perpetuate traditional Hawaiian culture using a community-based, inclusive, family-oriented approach to environmental stewardship and sustainable agriculture including beach cleanups.
+As little as 10 volunteers can participate and up to 25.

 Maui Cultural Lands (West Maui)

-Help protect Honokowai Valley, one of Maui’s richest archaeological sites, and learn about how ancient Hawaiians thrived in this place.
-Learn about Hawaiian medicinal plants and applications on a botanical walk and help remove invasive species.
+Groups can help protect Honokowai Valley, one of Maui’s richest archaeological sites, and learn about how ancient Hawaiians thrived in this place.
 Regular volunteer days for individuals and small groups take place Saturdays at 9am.
 Groups larger than 10 people can be accommodated on different days.

 Pacific Whale Foundation (Island-wide)

 The Coastal Marine Debris Monitoring Program is a beach cleanup program that provides visitors and residents the opportunity to get involved in taking care of the local environment.
-Individuals can pick up a beach cleanup kit from one of our kit stand partners and cleanup any beach they choose, disposing of the trash that's found properly and returning the provided data sheet to PWF.
+Individuals can pick up a beach cleanup kit from one of their kit stand partners and clean up any beach they choose, disposing of the trash properly and returning the provided data sheet to PWF.
 For large groups, PWF can lead the cleanup at your beach of choice, provide a short talk about marine debris, if desired, and provide bags and reusable gloves to participants.

 Molokaʻi